KaderBozkurt/KaderBookStore1/KaderBookStore/ReadMe.txt

 1957-Change code in _Layout.cshtml
 1958-Remove Privary link and add Category link in dropdown menu" <a class="dropdown-item " asp-area="Admin" asp-controller="Category" asp-action="Index">Category</a>"
-1958- Run and show up Category under dropdown menu and when i click it goes the Category List 1740- Add trash and Edit icon with Font Awesome
+1958- Run and show up Category under dropdown menu and when i click it goes the Category List 1940- Add trash and Edit icon with Font Awesome
+1950- Create "category.js" file in wwroot/js and cut code about icon in Index.cshtml paste in "category.js"
+1955- Call category.js file with @section like:@section Scripts{ script src="~/js/category.js"></script> } in Index.cshtml
+1958- Run and Working but i cant see any name because i dont have data right now.